 What’s a typical day at Kwajalein like?

-During the work week, I wake up to a full e-mail inbox.
+During the work week, I wake up to a full email inbox.
 I drop the kids at daycare and ride to the terminal for a 15-minute flight to Roi-Namur, the island of radars.
 I walk through a chicken patch and along the ocean side to the TRADEX (for Tracking and Discrimination Experiment) radar building.
 With the few hours of work overlap with the main MIT Lincoln Laboratory campus in Massachusetts, I'm in meetings with colleagues all morning.
 Afterward, I connect with the range contractors to go over designs and technical matters and perform radar measurements if possible (the radars are tightly scheduled with multiple users engaged in satellite tracking, missile testing, and science experiments probing the ionosphere).
-For the remaining hours, I am back at my desk, responding to emails, making presentations, reading research articles, and contacting suppliers.
+For the remaining hours, I'm back at my desk, responding to emails, making presentations, reading research articles, and contacting suppliers.
 I'm also involved in some program management, monitoring budgets and schedules.
 At the end of the day, I run to the terminal, fly back to Kwajalein, and stop at the grocer before heading home.